-The Office on Disabilities is located in the Success Center, Suite 190, Room 190-C. Enter from the main corridor.
+The Office on Disabilities is located in the Student Success Center, Room 190-G. Enter from the main corridor.

 The Traveler provides transportation for individuals with special needs.
 Metro Mobility, a program of the Metropolitan Council oversees all ADA Paratransit Service in the Twin Cities.

 Where to Park

 Anoka Technical College provides multiple parking spaces with the designated international symbol for disabled parking.
 Students and employees who have a State of Minnesota disabilities license plate or a temporary/permanent parking permit may park in any of those locations.
 All main entrances are equipped with power-assisted doors.
 The elevator in Building A (providing access to Auditoriums A and B) is the only location on campus which is not at ground level.

 Temporary parking for individuals who require closer parking because of surgery/injury may also be provided by the Office on Disabilities.
 Documentation from your medical doctor will be required; length of time special parking privileges are needed must be noted.